crossfidev/Plexus-Pool/docs/developer/contributing.rst

 Code Review
 -----------

-At tezos all the code is peer reviewed before getting committed in the master branch.
+At mineplex all the code is peer reviewed before getting committed in the master branch.
 Briefly, a code review is a discussion between two or more developers about changes to the code to address an issue.